StrickTechnologies/Strick.PlusCon/docs/grid.md

 To create a grid, use the `Grid` class.
 Add columns and rows.
 Then use the `Show` method to display the grid.

-Columns can be added using any of the various `AddColumn` methods or the grid's `Columns` collection.
+Columns can be added using any of the various `AddColumn` methods, the `AddColumns<T>` method, or the grid's `Columns` collection.
+The `AddColumns<T>` method adds columns based on the public properties of a type or object.

-Rows can be added using any of the various `AddRow` methods or the grid's `Rows` collection.
+Rows can be added using any of the various `AddRow` methods, the `AddRows<T>` method, or the grid's `Rows` collection.
+The `AddRow<T>` and `AddRows<T>` methods add rows by matching the public properties of an object to the column names (`GridColumn.Name` property) of the grid.
+Either method will automatically add columns if the grid has none.

 There is also an `AddSeparatorRow` method that will add a "separator" row to the grid.
 A separator row is just a normal row with each cell's `FillerChar` property set to the value of the `fillerChar`